 98 Acres Resort and Spa – If I didn’t have a budget this is where I would stay.
 It’s not the most expensive, but wow, it’s so stunningly beautiful it would be a dream.
 If you’re on a honeymoon or just enjoy luxury then this is the place to stay.
 Expect to pay around $230 USD a night.

 If none of our recommendations seem suitable, check out all of the accommodation available in Ella!

-I hope this blog helps you stay busy while in Ella.
+I hope this blog about the best things to do in Ella, Sri Lanka will help you to stay busy while you’re visiting.
 If I missed anything, be sure to leave a comment below!

 Things to do in Mirissa – The southern coast of Sri Lanka is a beach lovers paradise and Mirissa is one of the best towns to explore.
 Although a small beach town there are a ton of unique and interesting things to do here!